Dual Diagnosis Treatment in Charleston County, SC

 Charleston Center Of Charleston County

-Charleston Center Of Charleston County is a dual diagnosis treatment center in Charleston County, South Carolina that offers treatment services for mental health and substance use disorders that include bipolar disorder as well as avoidant personality disorder.
+Charleston Center Of Charleston County is a dual diagnosis treatment center in Charleston County, South Carolina that offers treatment for substance abuse and mental health disorders that include phobias as well as post-partum depression.

 Address: 5 Charleston Center Drive, Charleston, SC 29401 in Charleston County